oracle/weblogic-deploy-tooling/README.md

                 ListenPort: 7002
 ```

-The Variable Injector tool will inject a unique variable name for every server in the model that has the Server/SSL/ListenPort attribute.
+For this example, the Variable Injector tool will inject a unique variable name for every server in the model that has the Server/SSL/ListenPort attribute.

-# Custom special directives
+#### Custom special directives

 The following directives can refine the variable injection.